noelrappin/warning_signs/README.md

 application starts.
 If it does not find the file, it will not load and the processing of deprecations will be unaffected.

+You should remove any environment settings in Rails that are managing `config.active_support.deprecation`, or at least those that are not set to `:notify` -- use WarningSigns to handle those settings...

 Warning Signs  allows you to define _handlers_ in the YAML file.
 A handler consists of the following: